 Chest pain – angina

-Angina is a short-lived chest pain that occurs when the heart muscle has an inadequate blood supply – often when it has to work harder than usual.
-This can occur with exercise or high emotion, cold weather or after eating a large meal.
-The pain eases with rest.
+Angina is a short-lived chest pain that occurs when the heart muscle does not receive enough blood or oxygen – often when it has to work harder than usual.
+This can occur with exercise, stress, cold weather or after eating a large meal.

 - family history of heart disease

-It is important to remember that people without these risk factors can also develop cardiovascular disease.
+It is important to remember that people without these risk factors can also experience angina or a heart attack.

 Other common causes of chest pain